Adallom/zpool/README.md

     end

- it is also possible to destroy a pool:
+It is also possible to destroy a pool:

   zpool "test2" do
     action :destroy